Positive Displacement Pumps - PD Pumps | DAE Pumps

 Screw Pumps:

-Screw pumps and twin-screw pumps use rotating screws to move liquids and solids from one end of the pump to the other.
+Screw pumps and twin-screw pumps use rotating screws to move liquids and solids from one end of this type of positive displacement pump to the other.
 The turning action creates a spinning motion that pumps material.
-The twin-screw pumps are identical to the screw pump, but with a dual screw for more power.
-Screw pumps are capable of high flow rates with very little to no vibration.
-They provide excellent usage in irrigation, oil production, fuel injection, and fuel transfer applications.
+The twin-screw pumps are identical to the screw pump, but with a dual screw for more power, which also ensures they can work with any fluid viscosity.
+Screw pumps are capable of high flow rates with very little to no vibration and high pump efficiency.
+A screw pump provides excellent efficiency in irrigation, oil production, fuel injection, and fuel transfer, among other positive displacement pumps applications.

 Screw Pump Diagram